United States Regiments & Batteries > New York > 139th New York Infantry Regiment

 May 16-27 Bermuda Hundred

-May 28-31 Moved to White House, thence to Cold Harbor
+May 28-31 Moved to White House, then to Cold Harbor

 November Duty in lines before Richmond

-December Assigned to 1st Brigade, 3rd Division, 24th Corps
+December Assigned to 1st Brigade, 3rd Division, 24th Corps, Army of the James

 1865

-April-May Provost duty at Richmond and Manchester, Va.
+April-May Provost duty at Richmond and Manchester, Virginia.

-June 19 Mustered out.
+June 19 The 139th New York Infantry Regiment mustered out under the command of Lieutenant Colonel Thomas Mulcahy.
 Veterans and Recruits transferred to 98th New York Infantry.